GiGurra/heisenberg/README.md

 * Either[L: MapDataProducer : MapDataParser, R : MapDataProducer : MapDataParser]
 * Subclasses of Parsed (as in the examples above)

-Parsers are instantiated at application load (The classloader) and verified to exist in compile time.
+Parsers are instantiated at application load (As implicit Field parameters when your schemas are loaded by the classloader) and verified to exist in compile time.
 If you are missing one for your type - you will know when you compile your code.

 ## Etc